-The Cheerful Cars are passing through, And There's lots of room for you-Get a transfer.
+The Cheerful Cars are passing through, And There's lots of room for you-

+Get a transfer.
 If you're on the Grouchy Track,

 Get a transfer.

-Just take a Happy Special back,
+Just take a Happy Special back, Get a transfer.

-Jump on the train and pull the rope That lands you at the Station Hopeing at the telegraph wires.
-"Waiting to see a message go along, eh?"
+Jump on the train and pull the rope That lands you at the Station Hope-Get a transfer.

-An old gentleman smiled as he watched a rural-looking man sitting on a fence post gap-
+An old gentleman smiled as he watched a rural-looking man sitting on a fence post gaping at the telegraph wires.